 Increased grid enablement.
 Support has been added for DataSynapse GridServer and Univa UD Grid MP as grid middleware providers.

 Changes to metadata repositories.
-Custom repositories are now supported by all applications.
+Application support for custom repositories is expanded.
 In addition, it is no longer necessary to define dependencies between repositories.
 If a repository dependency was defined in SAS 9.1.3, the dependency is eliminated.
 All existing associations between metadata objects remain in effect.

 Greater use of enterprise Web application server capabilities on the middle tier, resulting in higher throughput and more opportunities for scaling.